jamesfowler-dev/capstone-project/README.md

 ## Deployment

 ### Heroku Deployment

 -  [Herouku](https://www.heroku.com/) (Ctrl + click)

-This application has been deployed from GitHub to Heroku.
-A guide to deploying to Heroku can be found here
+This application has been deployed to Heroku via GitHub Integration.
+A guide to deploying to Heroku can be found [here](https://devcenter.heroku.com/articles/github-integration):

-Here are the steps to deployment:
+To deploy, initially you need to:

-Login or create an account at Heroku
+-  Login or create an account at Heroku
+-  Create a GitHub account

+- Within Heroku dashboard, click on New > Create new app in the top right of the screen
+- Add an app name and select location, then click 'create app'
+- Go to deploy page
+- Select connect to GitHub
+- Log in to your GitHub account
+- Select the repository that you want to be connected to the Heroku app
+- Click settings and click on the Reveal Config Vars button
+- Add variables from your env.py file
+- Scroll to Deploy, pick your branch to Deploy and once deployed you can view the app in your browser

 ### Clone Repository
 You can clone the repository by following these steps: